-Entire books have been written about complementarianism and egalitarianism and the claims they both have to being the most “biblical.”
+Entire books have been written about complementarianism and egalitarianism and their respective claims to being the most “biblical.”
 I’m not here to get wordy with you.
 I’m not going to explore the bazillion nuances.
 I’m not interested in an online discussion.
 This is my sandbox, and you’re here for some reason.
 I’m gonna tell you about how I operate in my sandbox, and if you want to stick around and play, feel free.
 If you don’t like my sandbox story – take your pail and shovel and find your own sandbox.

 First, I want to get one thing straight.
 In both complementarian and egalitarian marriages, there is a person with a penis and a person without one.
 Some call this a gender distinction and want to create all kinds of arguments around it.
 But isn’t it pretty simple?
 Think of Dr. Seuss’s Sneetches.
 Some had stars on their bellies and others had none “upon thars.”